rschristopher/rschristopher.github.io/src/saving/level-2/index.md

 ## Desktop

-Desktop apps can give you a more comprehensive set of features and are overall fantastic for learning.
+Desktop apps can provide a more comprehensive set of features and are overall fantastic for learning.

 ### Advantages